 Webinars – A bit like a conference but where the audience will take part remotely from wherever they are, via their own laptop or PC.
 Generally, a host will speak about a topic, showing a mix of themselves talking, along with a slideshow or demonstration.
-Participants will then be encouraged to take part through interactive features, such as messaging in questions for a Q&A session, or taking part in a group forum.
+Participants will then be encouraged to take part through interactive features, such as messaging in questions for a Q&A session or, taking part in a group forum.

 Live streaming – This is basically where someone will be broadcast live on camera to an audience.
 Facebook has also now got in on the action here, with its live video function.
-It’s a great way to interact with an audience in real time.
+It’s a great way to interact with an audience in real-time.
 For example, you might have a company expert discussing a certain topic or providing training and asking for audience views and comments, then responding to what is being posted.
 It can also be used to give participants a glimpse ‘behind the scenes’ or to do short interviews with employees.
 All tactics that can give people a feel for the company, how you work and the people behind the brand.

 While an online event will never have the same impact as getting face-to-face with a prospect, it can provide many of the same benefits.
 And the format of the virtual event is no-longer something novel or unusual.
 Making video calls and sharing clips online is now the norm for many people.
 Thanks to modern phones and devices, which make the whole process so easy, anyone can do it.

 Even though a virtual event cannot replicate the experience of an in-person one, it can still provide interaction and a sense of being part of something.
-It also gives prospects a little more freedom in respect of where they can be in the world and the time commitment they need to make.
+It also gives prospects a little more freedom in respect to where they can be in the world and the time commitment they need to make.

-Importance of a ‘wash up’
+Importance of a ‘wash-up’

-Whatever type of event you go for – whether you’re a first timer or a seasoned event marketer – the final point to remember is that you always need a thorough ‘wash up’.
-By this we mean a detailed evaluation of what happened.
+Whatever type of event you go for – whether you’re a first-timer or a seasoned event marketer – the final point to remember is that you always need a thorough ‘wash-up’.
+By this, we mean a detailed evaluation of what happened.

 Note down everything, from what worked and what didn’t, to what could be improved upon, what could be added, or left out next time.
 Don’t forget to ask attendees and any staff that were there, to give their feedback too.

-Do it straightaway while things are fresh, and write it up so you can refer back to it in the future when planning your next event.
+Do it straight away while things are fresh, and write it up so you can refer back to it in the future when planning your next event.
 Then the only way will be up.